 2. Get a Business Credit Card, Line of Credit, or Lease

 If you can’t qualify for a standard credit card, try getting a card through Staples, Home Depot, Walmart, or other retailers that you buy from.
 These are relatively easy to qualify for and make good trade references for your business credit report.
-If your personal credit score is below 620 you may do better with a secured business credit card.
+If your personal credit score is below 620, you may do better with a secured business credit card.

-3. Choose Your Vendors and Lenders Wisely
+3. Choose Your Vendors & Lenders Wisely

+A great way to build your business credit score is to have your vendors, suppliers, and lenders report good payments.
 If you have a positive payment history, ask your current suppliers and creditors if they report to the business credit agencies.
 Many vendors will agree because there’s no cost to report to the credit bureaus.

 If possible, going forward, choose creditors and suppliers that automatically report to at least one major business credit bureau.
 Some easy credit lines to have reported are Quill, Uline, UPS, Staples, Lowes, and Home Depot.

-4. Pay Your Bills On Time Or In Advance
+4. Pay Your Bills on Time or in Advance

 This seems like a no-brainer, but to get your business credit as high as it can be, you have to pay every one of your suppliers and lenders on time.
 The bulk of your business credit rating depends on how timely you pay your business partners, suppliers, vendors, and lenders.